phymhan/MMVID/README.md

 ## Multi-Modal Vox-Celeb

 - [ ] TO DO: add explanation
-- [ ] TO DO: add evaluation scripts
+- [x] TO DO: add evaluation scripts

+For quantitative evaluation, append `--eval_mode eval` to each testing command.

 <details>
   <summary>Text-to-Video</summary>